-G. 10.
-Arborists Documentation and Compliance Checklist - Prior to an occupation certificate for the whole building c) Recommendations for future works which may impact the trees.
+G. 9.
+Arborists Documentation and Compliance Checklist - Prior to an occupation certificate for the whole building

 Before the issue of any occupation certificate for the whole of the building, the project arborist must provide written certification that all tree protection measures and construction techniques relevant to this consent have been implemented.
 Documentation for each site visit must include: